Vegan Energy Balls with coconut, pecans and Masala Spice, a simple, tasty vegan and gluten-free snack that can be made in 10 minutes!

 Description

-Vegan Energy Balls with coconut, pecans and Masala Spice, a simple, tasty vegan and gluten-free snack that can be made in 10 minutes!
+These Energy Balls are easy and delcious!
+Made with dates, coconut, pecans and a hint of garam masala spice, they are a tasty vegan and gluten-free snack that can be made in 10 minutes!
+No baking is required!

 Ingredients